Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ## Azure Sphere

 Azure Sphere is a general-purpose IoT platform that is secure by design and by default.
-You focus on your IoT application, and Azure Sphere looks after the ongoing security of the platform.
+You focus on your IoT application, and Azure Sphere looks after ongoing platform security.

-Azure Sphere is made up of the following components:
+Azure Sphere consists of the following components:

 * **Azure Sphere–certified chips** from hardware partners include built-in Microsoft security technology to provide connectivity and a dependable hardware root of trust.
 * **Azure Sphere OS** adds layers of protection and ongoing security updates to create a trustworthy platform for new IoT experiences.